"He finds program participants work ethic is stronger and they are more prepared for interviews than most candidates."

 The role of a life coach is that of a confidant, counselor and champion.
 A life coach helps build confidence and instill personal accountability/responsibility in people, as well as helps establish boundaries for those seeking assistance.

 Essentially, a life coach stands as a “role model for life.”
 Ready4Work’s Life Coaching program is intended to equip its life coaches with the skills required to support ex-offenders’ reentry efforts.
-Ensuring support and success for participants, a life coach works in concert with the Life Coach Coordinator, as well as other Ready4Work staff.
+Ensuring support and success for clients, a life coach works in concert with the Life Coach Coordinator, as well as other Ready4Work staff.

 - 21 years of age